 ”We’ve been watching to see what kind of consumer complaints come up in order to determine whether that issue will affect the U.S.”

-Honda Canada released a TSB to its dealers after receiving reports of engine misfiring and oil pressure warning lights coming on during cold weather.
+In April of 2018, Honda Canada released a TSB regarding the engine misfiring and oil pressure warning lights coming on during cold weather.

 Potential class-action lawsuit in the USA